namor5772/GPS/README.md

     - The display is controlled via pins J5-1, J5-2 and J5-3 connected the to Arduino MEGA as detailed above.
 1. The [main circuit board](Images/GPSboardA.png) for power input and hardware debouncing.
     - The veroboard layout is given [here](Images/GPSboardA.pdf).
+    - Powered by the USB-A connector.
+    - Power supplied to three other modules (arduino MEGA, GPS Receiver and LCD module) via J1, J2 and J3 as described above.
+    - Hardware debouncing to Arduino MEGA via J4 as described above.
+    - Connected to pushbutton containing mini circuit board.
+J5-1, J5-2 (Ground) and J5-3 are connected to J6, J7 and J8 respectively on the mini circuit board

-1. The [mini circuit board](Images/GPSboardA.png) that contains the two pushbuttons used for interfacing to this GPS unit.
+1. The [mini circuit board](Images/miniboard.jpg) that contains the two pushbuttons used for interfacing to this GPS unit.
+    - The veroboard layout is given [here](Images/ miniboardvero.jpg).
 ## List of parts

 ### Core Components